-How to configure single sign-on for ServiceNow
+How to configure single sign-on (SSO) for ServiceNow

-Follow the step-by-step guide given below for ServiceNow SSO
+Step-by-step guide for ServiceNow SSO configuration

 Before you begin